Paradise1008/LEG/README.md

     generateHeatmap(image0,task[0].sol,result_path="Result",name = val.name+'.jpg',style = "heatmap_only",showOption=True, direction="all")

 ```
+The result is shown below:

-You can modify the class object in order to get explanation of other images in the 'Image' folder.
+You can modify the content of 'List'(an 'Image_Obj' class) to get explanation of other images with different parameters.
+Refering to the choice of parameters, we suggest set [0.3] as the noise level to achieve moderate perturbation and [0.075] as the lambda value for  better interpretation in most cases.